- Download for iPad $4.99 Also for iPhone/iPod touch

 That Syncing Feeling

 Let’s face it, entering information on iOS is not ideal.
 Even with the iPad’s larger keyboard, it is still not on a par with a Mac.
-Luckily, Mental Case for iOS syncs via iCloud with Mental Case for Mac OS X and your other iOS devices (requires upgrade).
+Luckily, Mental Case for iOS syncs via iCloud or Dropbox with Mental Case for Mac OS X and your other iOS devices (requires upgrade).
 This means you can create and organize your notes on a Mac, and then sync them over to the iPad.
 And for those occasions when you do enter notes on the iPad, they will be copied back to the Mac.

 No Mac?
 No Problem